 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
-Property taxes are recognized as revenues in the year in which they are collected.
-Capital Facility Fees are recognized as revenue in the year in which the are due and owing to the District.
+Revenues, including District Fees, are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+Property taxes are recognized as revenues in the year for which they are collected.

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
-The material sources of revenue subject to accrual are property taxes and interest.
+The material sources of revenue subject to accrual are property taxes and District Fees.
 Expenditures, other than interest on long-term obligations, are recorded when the liability is incurred or the long-term obligation is paid.